-1970 -- Leading 2-0 at the first intermission on goals from Simon Nolet and Bobby Clarke, Boston outshoots the Flyers 22-3 in the middle period and 33-10 over the final 40 minutes and scores four straight goals to beat the visiting Flyers 4-3 at Boston Garden.
+1970 -- Leading 2-0 at the first intermission on goals from Simon Nolet and Bobby Clarke, Boston outshot the Flyers 22-3 in the middle period and 33-10 over the final 40 minutes and scored four straight goals -- by Ted Green, Phil Esposito, John Bucyk, and John McKenzie -- to beat the visiting Flyers 4-3 at Boston Garden.

-Former-Bruin Bernie Parent finished with 37 saves in the loss.
+Former-Bruin Bernie Parent turned away 37 of the 41 shots he faced in the loss.

-1975 -- Goals by Jimmy Watson, Reggie Leach, Rick MacLeish, and Ross Lonsberry stake the Flyers to a 4-0 lead early in the second period, but the Penguins mount a comeback to tie capped by two power play goals in the final 1:45 -- including Pierre Larouche's game-tying marker with just four seconds remaining in a 4-4 deadlock at the Igloo.
+1975 -- Goals by Jimmy Watson, Reggie Leach, Rick MacLeish, and Ross Lonsberry staked the Flyers to a 4-0 lead early in the second period, but the Pittsburgh Penguins mounted a comeback capped by two power play goals in the final 1:45 -- by Colin Campbell and culminating with Pierre Larouche's game-tying marker with just 0:04 remaining in regulation in a tough-to-swallow 4-4 deadlock at the Igloo.

-The win made it five consecutive games without a loss (4-0-1) as the Flyers continued onward towards an improbable 35-game unbeaten streak.
+The win made it five consecutive games without a loss (4-0-1) as the Flyers pushed towards what would eventually become a record-setting 35-game unbeaten streak.

-1980 -- Gary Morrison's first and only NHL goal 2:28 into the third period snapped a 1-1 tie to back Pete Peeter's 20-save performance as the Flyers defeated the New York Islanders 3-1 at Nassau County Coliseum.
+1980 -- Gary Morrison's first and only NHL goal 2:28 into the third period snapped a 1-1 tie to back Pete Peeter's 20-save performance to help the Flyers defeat the New York Islanders 3-1 at Nassau County Coliseum.

-Bill Barber and Reggie Leach (empty net) also scored for the visitors, while Bobby Clarke contributed a pair of assists.
+Bill Barber and Reggie Leach (empty net) also scored for the visitors, while Bobby Clarke contributed two assists to the winning cause.

-1981 -- Brian Propp recorded two goals and three points and Rick St. Croix made 28 saves to lead the Flyers to a 4-1 win over the Detroit Red Wings at Joe Louis Arena.
+1981 -- Brian Propp posted a pair of goals and three points, while Rick St. Croix turned away 28 of 29 shots as the Flyers cruised to a 4-1 victory over the Detroit Red Wings at Joe Louis Arena.

 Kenny "The Rat" Linseman added a goal and three points, and rookie Ilkka Sinisalo scored his third of the year in the victory.

-1983 -- Ray Allison scored one goal and assisted on another and Pelle Lindbergh made 18 saves as the Flyers skated to a 4-2 triumph over the Quebec Nordiques at Le Colisee.
+1983 -- Ray Allison scored one goal and set up another and Pelle Lindbergh made 18 saves as the Flyers skated to a 4-2 triumph over the Quebec Nordiques at Le Colisee.

-Tim Kerr, Rich Sutter, and Paul Holmgren also lit the lamp for the Orange-and-Black, who improved their record to 7-2-1 on the season.
+Tim Kerr, Rich Sutter, and Paul Holmgren also lit the lamp for the Orange-and-Black, who improved their record to 7-2-1 in the early season.

 1984 -- Tim Kerr scored four times -- including a natural hat trick within a 2:27 span in the third period -- and Bob Froese made 23 saves as the Flyers bombed Mike Liut and the St. Louis Blues 7-2 at the Spectrum.